 - Bake for 15 to 20 minutes until golden brown.

 - In the meantime, wash and core your strawberries.
 Slice the strawberries into a bowl and add the coconut sugar.
 Use a fork to mash the strawberries a little to help release their juices.
 Set aside while you're waiting for the biscuits to bake.

-- Once the biscuits are done, remove from the oven and set aside to cool slightly.
+- Once the biscuits are done, remove them from the oven and set them aside to cool slightly.

 - To serve: slice the biscuits in half and top with sliced strawberries (and their juices) and Coconut Whipped Topping.

 (The products above contain sponsored links to products we use and recommend)

 The nutrition information shown is an estimate provided by an online nutrition calculator and should not be considered a substitute for a professional nutritionist’s advice.

 This post was originally published in 2018 and was updated to include new photos, new text, and an updated recipe in 2021.